AmandaTofthage/Ledarunner/README.md

 ## Overview

-This repository implements the **LedaRunner**, a modular automation framework built around:
+This repository implements the **CaseRunner**, a modular automation framework built around:
 - A QS templating system for programmatic manipulation of LedaFlow input files
 - Automated single simulations and parameter studies
 - A Python/Streamlit web interface for defining input parameters, running cases, and visualizing results